-- a. keeping the corporate activities of the SPV separate from those of the originator; - b. avoiding mingling of the SPV's assets with those of the originator; - c. ensuring none of the SPV's obligations are guaranteed by the originator; - d. limiting recourse to the SPV to the assets it has acquired; - e. contractually restricting counterparties to the SPV from initiating insolvency proceedings; - f. imposing on the SPV a restrictive set of covenants limiting the activities it can undertake and, consequently, the liabilities it may become subject to; - g. granting security over an SPV's assets to protect them and the cash flows they generate against any unsecured third party creditors of the SPV; - h. undertaking solvency and corporate searches in respect of the originator; and - i. undertaking regular performance audits to ensure counterparties to the transaction are performing their roles properly.
+- a. keeping the corporate activities of the SPV separate from those of the originator; - b. avoiding mingling of the SPV's assets with those of the originator; - c. ensuring none of the SPV's obligations are guaranteed by the originator; - d. limiting recourse to the SPV to the assets it has acquired; - e. where the originator is also acting as the servicer, it should be required to declare trusts over any receivables account and any intermediary or sub accounts which any receivables will be received and transferred into, and held under the name of the originator; - f. making sure the assignment or transfer of the receivable assets into the SPVs are absolute, irrevocable and not subject to any buyback options or arrangements which resemble a financial arrangement, which could be voided due to nonregistration; - g. contractually restricting counterparties to the SPV from initiating insolvency proceedings; - h. imposing on the SPV a restrictive set of covenants limiting the activities it can undertake and, consequently, the liabilities it may become subject to; - i. granting security over an SPV's assets to protect them and the cash flows they generate against any unsecured third party creditors of the SPV; - j. undertaking solvency and corporate searches in respect of the originator; and - k. undertaking regular performance audits to ensure counterparties to the transaction are performing their roles properly.